-While there is some promising research that points towards CBD as a natural alternative to treating depression, the literature is still a bit limited.
-If you are already on anti-depressants and are considering supplementing with CBD, do not do so without first consulting a medical professional.
+While there is some promising research that points towards CBD as a natural alternative to treating depression, the literature is still limited.
+If you are already on anti-depressants and are considering supplementing them with CBD, do not do so without first consulting a medical professional.

 Before you go, just remember: